Module 0: Setup, orientation and intro

 The big picture

-Strands SDK is a Python framework for writing agents.
-You define a system prompt, attach tools, and Strands handles the conversation loop with the LLM.
-It has a built-in BedrockAgentCoreApp class that wraps your agent as an HTTP service compatible with AgentCore Runtime.
+One piece the intro skipped: the Strands SDK (software development kit), the Python framework you’ll write agents with.
+You define a system prompt, attach tools, and Strands runs the conversation loop with the LLM for you.
+Its built-in BedrockAgentCoreApp class wraps your agent as an HTTP (Hypertext Transfer Protocol) service that AgentCore Runtime knows how to invoke.
+That’s the bridge between the code you write and the runtime Pulumi provisions.

 Here’s the flow: